 There are many words that are used to describe adding grit to your guitar’s tone.
 Distortion, drive, overdrive, fuzz, dirt, crunch, grit, gain, burn, saturation, clipping – and there are some that fit the sound you’re going for, and some that don’t.
 Today, we’re taking a look specifically at just one – overdrive.

 The general consensus among present-day metal engineers and players is that a good (probably tube) amp or modeler is the best way to achieve a metal tone – but not by itself.
 An overdrive pedal in front of the amp is crucial to make the sound more metallic.
+If you’re looking for a ‘dirtier’ sound to your guitar, then you’ll need a distortion pedal.

 An OD pedal can be many things.
 A boost for your weak signal, some extra gain, a bit of distortion, and (the way we used it for much of this shootout) a tonal control center for your rig, before it hits your amp.
 I’m of the opinion that everyone should have one, especially if you play heavy music – but before you plunk down your hard-earned scratch, check out these distortion pedal reviews so you can hear what your options are!